 The HSQC and HMBC are powerful sequences widely used to correlate the one-bond coupled 1H-13C nuclei and long range 1H-13C, respectively.
 The Spinsolve is equipped with a multiplicity edited version (HSQC-ME) of this method.
-It provides the editing power of the DEPT-135 sequence, which is useful to distinguish the signal of the CH2 groups (blue) from the CH and CH3 (red).
+It provides the editing power of the DEPT-135 sequence, which is useful to differentiate between the signals of the CH2 groups (blue) from the CH and CH3 groups (red).
 Thanks to the higher sensitivity of these sequences, compared to direct detected 13C experiments, samples with lower concentrations can be measured in relatively short times.
-Figure 4 shows the HSQC-ME (left) and HMBC (right) spectra of a 300 mM Brucine sample in CDCl3 acquired in 34 minutes per experiment.
+Figure 4 shows the HSQC-ME (left) and HMBC (right) spectra of a 250 mM brucine sample in CDCl3 acquired in 4 minutes and 34 minutes, respectively.
 The HSQC spectrum resolves all coupled 13C and allows one to resolve the 1H signals that overlap in the 1D proton spectrum.
 On the other hand, the HMBC shows the long-range correlations that are useful to identify and assign the different peaks in the spectrum.
 As an example, we marked on the HMBC spectrum the cross peaks of proton 8 with carbons 2, 3, 5, 7, 9 and 17 (the sequence shows the correlation with quaternary carbons, too).

-Figure 4: HSQC-ME (left) and HMBC (right) spectra of a 300 mMolar Brucine sample in $CDCl_3$ showing the correlation between the 1H (horizontal) and ^{13}C (vertical) signals.
+Figure 4: HSQC-ME (left) and HMBC (right) spectra of a 250 mM brucine sample in CDCl3 showing the correlation between the 1H (horizontal) and 13C (vertical) signals.